 A regularly (but not frequently) updated list of books I’ve enjoyed.

 It is unusual for me to read a book in its year of release, so don’t come here looking for timely recommendations.
 I’ll aim to update this list at the end of every year.
-I read around 50 books a year; the vast majority are fiction, but there is some non-fiction and popular science.
+I read around 50 books a year; the vast majority are fiction (lots of SFF), but there is some non-fiction and popular science.
 The books listed here were my favourites.
 All were read in English unless otherwise stated.
 Most are read in physical form, some using a Kobo e-reader.

 Axiom’s End (Noumena #1) – Lindsay Ellis.
 I’ve been following Ellis’s videos on literary and media criticism for quite a while, so I was really excited when she announced she’d be publishing a series of (hopefully) five science fiction novels, beginning with this one.
 This is a first contact story about how friendships can form when communication is hard, as well as a sort of espionage thriller, and an exploration of really super weird alien physiology.
 For someone of my age (Elder Millennial, I guess?), there is a tonne of nostalgia here alongside the really well written and exciting story – you might get flavours of everything from Michael Bay’s Transformers movies, the Iron Giant, and E.T., and maybe you’ll spot TV quotes and song lyrics from some classic early 2000s properties.
 Lots of fun, and I can’t wait for the next one!